-Discussion boards are collaborative learning experiences.
-Therefore, the student is required to provide a thread in response to the provided prompt for each forum.
-Each thread must be 300–400 words, demonstrate course-related knowledge, and reference at least 2 sources in current APA format.
-In addition to the thread, the student is required to reply to 1 other classmates’ thread.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to provide a thread in response to the provided prompt.
+Each thread must be 300–400 words, demonstrate course-related knowledge, and reference at least 2 sources in current APA/Turabian format.
+In addition to the thread, the student is required to reply to 2 other classmates’ threads.
 Each reply must be 200–250 words.

-The student will write a 450–500-word explanation on the elder he or she plans to observe for the Elder Connection Analysis.
+The student will write a 450–500-word explanation on the elder he or she plans to observe for the Elder Connection: Analysis Assignment.

 Movie Critique Assignment